Jinchuan1i/Jinchuan1i.github.io/cs180/proj1/index.md

   <h2 id="method">Method</h2>
   <p>
     I use Normalized Cross‑Correlation (NCC) to score translations between channels.
-For each candidate offset (dx, dy), I compute correlation between zero‑mean, unit‑variance patches and select the maximum.
+For each candidate offset (dx, dy), I compute correlation between standardized pixels and select the maximum.
 NCC is robust to global intensity changes and works well on these historical plates.
   </p>
   <p>